%20(16).png)

 When students build these skills proactively, it can reduce repeated incidents that consume staff time and energy.

-When special education teacher Meghan G. implemented Ava in her middle school class, her class experienced a decrease in behavior incidents and improvement in peer interactions.
+When special education teacher Meghan G. implemented Social Cipher in her middle school class, her class experienced a decrease in behavior incidents and improvement in peer interactions.
 One student went from weekly behavior incidents that included throwing desks to less intense incidents once a month.
 Meghan observed that he became better able to identify what he needed and ask for it before becoming overwhelmed.

 3) Makes Tier 2 Interventions Sustainable